-These are the stock prices beyond which a stock is unlikely to move.
-Resistance is the top of the range — when a stock breaks resistance, it climbs higher than expected in price.
+These are the prices beyond which a stock is unlikely to move.
+Resistance is the top of the range.
+When a stock breaks resistance, it climbs higher than expected in price.
 Support sits at the bottom.
 The stock’s price is unlikely to fall below that line.

 When a stock’s price moves outside its current levels of support and resistance, new lines are drawn.
 This is how traders make decisions.
 For instance, if you’re buying a stock, you would want to buy in at or just above the support.
 If you’re selling, you want to get out before it hits resistance — unless, of course, you’re anticipating a breakout.

 When a stock breaks resistance, it rises above that key line and is considered a breakout.
 If it falls below support, it’s a breakdown.
 This is often when the real money gets made.

 The point here is that chart technical analysis tells a stock’s story.
 You can look at a chart that spans 10 years or one that represents just one minute of price action.
 Intraday charts usually break down into far briefer periods of time.
 That’s because you want to buy and sell before the close of the market.

 What Is the Best Stock Charting Software for Beginners?

 It’s a robust, comprehensive tool that provides far more than stock charting functionality.
 It has built-in help guidelines to assist you in learning how to use it for better trading.

 What Do You Need To Look at Before Choosing a Stock Chart Software?

 You don’t want to learn how to use stock trading software only to have to switch when you outgrow it.
 Some stock trading chart programs lack the nuance and granularity you need to make fast, accurate trading decisions.